Skirting Board Calculator

 What Goes Into the Numbers

 The calculator starts with the full perimeter of your room — twice the length plus twice the width.
 From that total, it subtracts the width of each doorway opening, because skirting stops where the door architrave begins.
 The result is your net skirting length.
+Skirting is always measured by length, not by floor area, which is why every figure here is in linear metres or whole boards rather than square metres.

 A waste factor is then applied to the net length to account for material lost to cutting.
 Every internal corner needs a cope or mitre cut, and every external corner needs a mitre.
 These cuts produce short offcuts that are often too small to reuse.
 The default 10% waste covers a standard rectangular room with four internal corners and one or two doorways.